cosmos/sdk-tutorials/b9lab-content/3-main-concepts/07-messages.md

 ## Next up

-You can have a look at the code example below to get a better sense of how the above translates in development.
-In case you feel ready to dive into the next main concept of the Cosmos SDK, you can head straight to the [next section](./08-modules) to learn more about modules.
+Have a look at the code example below to get a better sense of how the above translates in development.
+If you feel ready to dive into the next main concept of the Cosmos SDK, you can head straight to the [next section](./08-modules) to learn more about modules.

 <ExpansionPanel title="Show me code for my checkers' blockchain - Including messages">

-Previously, the ABCI application knew of a single transaction type: that of a checkers move with four `int` values.
-With multiple games, this is no longer sufficient nor viable.
-Additionally, you need to conform to the SDK's way of handling `Tx`.
-So to say, you have to **create messages that are then included in a transaction**.
+Previously, the ABCI application knows a single transaction type: that of a checkers move with four `int` values.
+With multiple games, this is no longer sufficient.
+Additionally, you need to conform to the SDK's way of handling `Tx` **creating messages that are then included in a transaction**.

 ## What you need

 Let's begin by describing the messages you need for your checkers application to have a solid starting point before diving into the code:

 1. In the former _Play_ transaction, your four `int`s need to move from the transaction to an `sdk.Msg` wrapped in said transaction.
 Four flat `int`s are no longer sufficient as you need to follow the `sdk.Msg` interface, identify the game for which a move is meant, and distinguish a move message from other message types.
 2. You need to add a message type for creating a new game.
-When this is done, a player will create a new game and this new game will mention the other player(s).
-A generated ID, which should be returned to the message creator as a courtesy, helps identify this newly created game.
+When this is done, a player will create a new game and this new game will mention the other players.
+A generated ID identifies this newly created game and is returned to the message creator.
-3. It is a welcomed idea to allow the other player to reject the challenge (new game), as it brings the added benefit of clearing the state of stale, un-started games.
+3. You will also allow the other player to reject the new game, which helps to clear the state of stale, un-started games.

 ## How to proceed